-Manual Configuration1Get the oscilloscope's network parameters (host name, IP address, subnet mask, gateway IP, DNS IP, etc.) from your network administrator.

-- 2 Press [Utility] > I/O.

-- 3 Press the LAN Settings softkey.

-- 4 Press the Config softkey; then, turn the Entry knob to select Automatic, and press the softkey again to disable it.
+- 1 Get the oscilloscope's network parameters (host name, IP address, subnet mask, gateway IP, DNS IP, etc.) from your network administrator. - 2 Press [Utility] > I/O. - 3 Press the LAN Settings softkey. - 4 Press the Config softkey; then, turn the Entry knob to select Automatic, and press the softkey again to disable it.

-If Automatic is not enabled, the oscilloscope's LAN configuration must be set up manually using the Addresses and Host name softkeys
+If Automatic is not enabled, the oscilloscope's LAN configuration must be set up manually using the Modify and Host name softkeys

-- 5 Configure the oscilloscope's LAN interface: - a Press the Addresses softkey. - b Use the Modify softkey (and the other softkeys and the Entry knob) to enter the IP Address, Subnet Mask, Gateway IP, and DNS IP values.
-When you are done, go back up in the menu hierarchy. - c Press the Host name softkey.
-Use the softkeys and the Entry knob to enter the Host name.
-When you are done, go back up in the menu hierarchy. - d Press the Apply softkey. - 6 Connect the oscilloscope to the local area network (LAN) by inserting the LAN cable into the "LAN" port on the rear panel of the oscilloscope.
+- 5 Configure the oscilloscope's LAN interface: - a Use the Modify softkey (and the other softkeys and keypad entry dialogs) to enter the IP Address, Subnet Mask, Gateway IP, and DNS IP values. - b Press the Host name softkey and use the keypad entry dialog to enter the Host Name. - c Press the Apply softkey. - 6 Connect the oscilloscope to the local area network (LAN) by inserting the LAN cable into the "LAN" port on the rear panel of the oscilloscope.